-There are many advantages that come along with the transactional email marketing campaigns.
-One would be the fact that these customers already know your company and who you are.
+A major benefit of transactional emails is that those email readers already know your company and who you are.
 This familiarity can often lead campaigns to experience fairly high open and click-through rates.

 Contact Us today with any questions pertaining to Utilizing E-Newsletters & Email Marketing Campaigns or Transactional Email Marketing Campaigns.